jpvitan/marsa/README.md

 ```

-If you don't have access to the `KeyPair` object, you can manually create a key by using the `Key` class and passing in the required parameters:
+If you don't have access to the `KeyPair` object, you can manually create a key by using the `Key` class:

 ```python